konveyor/enhancements/enhancements/dismiss-issues/README.md

 ##### UI

 The UI will now have a new button to add to a given incident page.
 This button will allow the user to dismiss an incident.
+The user will also be able to see with dynamic filters/queries the dimissed issues in this page, and will be able to re-enable them with a similar button.
-The UI will also need to add a new page for a given application, that will allow you to see the "dismissed" incidents for that application.
+The UI will also need to add a new page for a given application, that will allow you to see the DIF entries for that application, this is where you can download or import a DIF file as well.
-The UI will also need to have the ability to download the DIF.
-This will allow for the user to give to someone running kantra locally.

 ### Security, Risks, and Mitigations